 While making these pointing plays will feel pretty automatic, it's important to be conscious of their dual purposes: they contribute to both blitzing and priming game plans.
 Why is the 5-point so much more valuable than the 2-point?

-They both make it equally hard for your opponent to enter from the bar, but the 5point is far more effective in containing a checker in your home board once he comes in (priming).
-Points in your outfield quadrant serve a priming function while also providing material for attacking blots in your home board if the opportunity arises -- they are "checkers in the zone," ready to blitz.
+They both make it equally hard for your opponent to enter from the bar, but the 5- point is far more effective in containing a checker in your home board once it comes in (priming).
+Points in your outfield quadrant serve a priming function while also providing material for attacking blots in your home board if the opportunity arises - they are checkers in the zone, ready to blitz.

-So, other things being equal, points in your inner board tend to be better than points in your outer board as they keep your opponent on the bar, and points closer to your 6-point are better than ones farther away, as they form a more compact prime for keeping your opponent stuck in your home board.
-Of course, in any given position, your opponent's checker placement will affect the value of various points, but in the abstract, you like your 5-point best by far, then your bar and 4-points, then 3 and 8-points.
-And even the lowly 2-point is no longer despised as it once was in the pre-robot age of backgammon - and your opponent can dance on the bar with 62 as easily as 65!
+So, other things being equal, points in your inner board tend to be better than points in your outer board as they keep your opponent on the bar, and points closer to your 6-point are better than ones farther away as they form a more compact prime for keeping your opponent stuck in your home board.

+Of course, in any given position, your opponent's checker placement will affect the value of various points, but in the abstract, you like your 5-point best by far, then your bar and 4points, then 3 and 8-points.
+And even the lowly 2-point is no longer despised as it once was in the pre-robot age of backgammon - your opponent can dance on the bar with 62 as easily as 65!

-C) Checkers Want Splitting!
+3. Checkers Want Splitting!

-While beginners quickly pick up on the value of making home-board points or bringing down builders from the midpoint and even running a single back checker to the midpoint or close to it, it's harder to see the positive value of simply splitting the back men, getting them onto different points in the enemy's home board, or even up to his bar-point.
+While beginners quickly pick up on the value of making homeboard points or bringing down builders from the mid-point and even running a single back checker to the mid-point or close to it, it's harder to see the positive value of simply splitting the back checkers, getting them onto different points in the enemy's home board, or even up to the bar-point.

 Splitting achieves two distinct goods.
-The bigger one is that it makes it easier for you to establish an advanced anchor on the next turn or so, by which we mean your opponent's 3, 4, 5, or bar points.
-(Because the 2-point is firmly blocked by your opponent's 8-point, 6 pips away, it isn't sufficiently advanced to allow you to escape with 6's.)
-If you venture up to his 4-point and he fails to hit you, you may be able to cover it immediately, gaining a powerful defensive foothold.
-Or, if you are simply split to his 2-point, several combo rolls will allow you to make an advanced point -- for instance 65 will often make his bar, etc. Securing an advanced anchor is a primary goal in the early game.
+The bigger one is that it makes it easier for you to establish an advanced anchor on the next turn or so, by which we mean your opponent's 3, 4, 5, or barpoints.
+(Because the 2-point is firmly blocked by your opponent's 8-point, 6 pips away, it isn't sufficiently advanced to allow you to escape with 6s.)
+If you venture up to the 4-point and they fail to hit you, you may be able to cover it immediately, gaining a powerful defensive foothold.
+Or, if you are simply split to the 2-point, several combo rolls will allow you to make an advanced point - for instance, 65 will often make the bar, etc. Securing an advanced anchor is a primary goal in the early game.

-Secondly, splitting threatens your opponent's outfield, multiplying your chances of hitting any blots your opponent might drop down from his midpoint as builders.
-Instead of just 2 or 4 hitting numbers with unsplit checkers, your better diversity may afford 6 or more chances in 36.
+Secondly, splitting threatens your opponent's outfield, multiplying your chances of hitting any blots your opponent might drop down from their mid-point as builders.
+Instead of just 2 or 4 hitting numbers with un-split checkers, your better diversity may afford 6 or more chances in 36.

-D) Stacks Want Unstacking!
+4. Stacks Want Unstacking!